Get the latest from TODAY

-"The bottom line is that prescription sleeping pills are a short-term solution," says Maas.
+"The bottom line is that prescription sleeping pills are a short-term solution," said Maas.
 Simply put, drugs may be a godsend for temporary insomnia, but continuous use could be dangerous.

 A safer and more effective cure for sleep problems lies in improving what doctors call sleep hygiene, a combination of natural snooze-inducing practices.
 Clean up your slumber routine with these tricks:

-"Routine is so important," says Maas.
-"You have one biological clock--not one for the workweek and one for the weekend.
+"Routine is so important," said Maas.
+"You have one biological clock — not one for the workweek and one for the weekend.
 You need to synchronize it and go to sleep around the same time every day."
 Changing up your snooze schedule confuses your brain's sleep center and promotes restless nights.